 Peterson prefers the word progressions, since all babies experience them, but whatever you want to call them, at around one year, your baby will suddenly start waking up at night for no apparent reason.
 Stay consistent with your sleep training techniques.
 Peterson says sometimes baby “is just checking in.”
 Make sure all is well, then get them back down to sleep.

 This is a great time to introduce a stuffy or a blanky, or another soft, breathable object that baby can use to self-soothe at bedtime.
-Peterson recommends wearing the “lovey” so it smells like you, and creating a positive association by having the object on hand during story time or feeding or another bonding moment between you and baby.
+Peterson recommends wearing the “lovey” so it smells like you and creating a positive association by having the object on hand during story time, feeding or other bonding moments between you and baby.